About Miss Indigenous Canada

 Areas of Competition

-Contestants will compete in the following categories:
+Participants will take part in the following categories:

-• Interview
+• Personal Interview

 • Personal Essay